The decay contribution to the parity-odd fragmentation functions: General formula for decay contributions

 \section{General formula for decay contributions}

 Different hadrons decay through different channels.
 In this work, we propose a simplification that relates a multi-body decay process to a two-body decay process.
-For a multi-body decay process $H \to h +X$ where $H$ is the parent hadron, $h$ is the daughter hadron of interest, and $X$ is a collection of other particles, our simplification is to consider $X$ as a pseudo-particle whose mass is denoted as $m_X$.
+For a multi-body decay process $H \to h +X$ where $H$ is the parent hadron, $h$ is the daughter hadron of interest, and $X$ is a collection of other particles, our simplification is to regard $X$ as a pseudo-particle with mass being denoted as $m_X$.
 Unlike the two-body decay process where $X$ is a real particle, $m_X$ in the multi-body decay process is not a fixed number.
 For any multi-particle decay process, we can numerically obtain the distribution of $m_X$ which is denoted by $f(m_X)$.
 The contribution from multi-particle decay is given by an integral of $m_X$ in the allowed kinematic region.
 In light of this, a two-body decay process can be viewed as a special case of a multi-body decay process where $f(m_X)= \delta(m_X-m_0)$ with $m_0$ the mass of the real particle.
-In the following, we consider the formula for a two-body decay for simplicity.
-A convolution with $f(m_X)$ is implicit in calculating the contributions of multi-body decay processes.
-At the end of the day, we arrive at
+Finally, we arrive at